Vice Chancellor Mladen Vouk

-Dr. Alan Rebar is NC State’s fourth Vice Chancellor for Research.
+Dr. Mladen Vouk is NC State’s fifth Vice Chancellor for Research.
 As Chief Research Officer (CRO), he oversees all research activities at NC State.
-Under his authority, units reporting to the Office of Research and Innovation centrally manage research administration, the university’s intellectual properties, and industry and government agency alliances on the university’s award-winning research campus.
-Researchers at NC State are supported by $349+ million in sponsored programs from federal, local government, industry, and nonprofit organizations.
-NC State’s research portfolio exceeds 4,000 invention disclosures, 880 US patents, 600 active commercialization agreements, and 500 products to market.
+Under his leadership, units reporting to the Office of Research and Innovation centrally manage research administration, the university’s intellectual properties, and industry and government agency alliances on the university’s award-winning research campus.
+Researchers at NC State are supported by more than $335 million in sponsored programs from federal, local government, industry, and nonprofit organizations.
+NC State’s research portfolio exceeds 5,000 invention disclosures, 1010 US patents, 800 active commercialization agreements, and 595 products to market.
 Centennial Campus hosts more than 70 corporate, government and non-profit partners working with the university’s 75+ centers and institutes, laboratories and research departments.

 The Annual Report is produced in the fall to highlight the research achievements across NC State.Learn More